 It’s a winning formula we’ve seen in franchises like Teenage Mutant Ninja Turtles, The Power Rangers, and most recently, the LEGO: Ninjago Movie.
 Only this time, it’s Marvel.
 They’re putting a lot of support behind it.
 And there’s way, way more than one token female superhero in the group.

 The all-star cast of voices is pretty impressive.
 It includes Dove Cameron (of Descendants) as lead warrior Ghost Spider/Spider-Gwen; Kamil McFadden (K.C.
-Undercover) as Patriot; Chloe Bennet (Agents of Shield) as Quake; Tyler Posey (Teen Wolf) as Inferno; Cierra Miller (The Fosters) as America Chavez; Ming Na Wen (Mulan) as the villain Hala; and Milana Vayntrub (This is Us) as Doreen Green/Squirrel Girl — who could easily be the breakout star of the entire franchise.
+Undercover) as Patriot; Chloe Bennet (Agents of Shield) as Quake; Tyler Posey (Teen Wolf) as Inferno; Cierra Ramirez (The Fosters) as America Chavez; Ming Na Wen (Mulan) as the villain Hala; and Milana Vayntrub (This is Us) as Doreen Green/Squirrel Girl — who could easily be the breakout star of the entire franchise.

 Because, Squirrel Girl you guys!